caseyamcl/openapi-params/README.md

 ### Adding custom formats

-OpenApi3 doesn't allow you to specify custom data types, but it does allow custom formats within data types.
+OpenApi3 doesn't allow you to specify custom data types, but it does allow custom formats for data types.
 Simply implement the `Contract\PreparationStep` interface.

 Or, for convenience, extend the `Model\AbstractParamFormat` class: